mikeeheler/dle-keygen/README.md

 Then for every two characters in the code:

 * Convert the hex string to its numeric value (i.e. "AA" -> 0xAA).
-* Pull a pseudo-random value from the RNG with a max value of 0xfe.
+* Pull a psuedo-random value less than 255 from the RNG.
 * Add 1.
 * XOR it with the number to make a byte.
 * Add that byte to a string.